 13 Things Mentally Strong Parents Don’t Do Review

 13 Things Mentally Strong Parents Don’t Do is a valuable tool for parents of kids at any age.
-By following Morin’s practical advice and learning to be mentally strong ourselves, we raise kids that will be able to handle challenges in adulthood.
-The book has countless useful tactics and real-life that will help you empower your child.
+By following Morin’s practical advice and learning to be mentally strong ourselves, we can raise kids that will be able to handle their challenges in adulthood.

 Who would I recommend the 13 Things Mentally Strong Parents Don’t Do summary to?